Saul Lake Bog Nature Preserve, 10471 6 Mile Rd NE, Rockford

 A General Land Office Survey in 1800 showed this property to be oak-hickory forests with mixed conifer swamp.
 In the 1860s, John and Mikel Saul emigrated from Ireland and lived here.
 From then until the 1980s, all land that was not wetlands was cleared and farmed.
 But in the 1970s some interest rose in protecting the unique wetlands.

 Here are the rest of the photos from our visit.
 It's an easy hike and covers 1.8 miles.
-We're looking forward to our next visit when fall colors are at their peak.
 Visit soon and support the preservation efforts being made here.

 No trolls 😊